Condition of the Watershed

 Streambank erosion and sedimentation

-Stormwater runoff has resulted in an actively widening stream bed and unstable banks in the upper reaches of Little Hunting Creek and its tributaries.
+Stormwater runoff resulted in an actively widening stream bed and unstable banks in the upper reaches of Little Hunting Creek and its tributaries.

-Head cuts (highly eroded stream banks--see picture at right) are created by high volumes and velocities of stormwater runoff.
+Head cuts (highly eroded stream banks—see picture at right) are created by high volumes and velocities of stormwater runoff.

 Sediment is carried downstream, and about 50% to 60% of the bottom of streams in the watershed is affected by sediment deposits.